cortex-lab/phy/design/merge-view-workflow.md

 - Duplicate membership is not possible; adding an existing member is a no-op.

 Ctrl+click retains its existing multi-row selection meaning in Similarity View.
-Ctrl+right-click transfers only the clicked row.
+Right-click transfers only the clicked row, without requiring prior selection;
+modified right-click is not a transfer alias.
 Dragging a selected Similarity row transfers all selected rows; dragging an unselected row transfers only that row.